KnowinkPublishing/Technical-Writing-Reference/README.md

 ## Why is this needed?

-As a programmer making the transition to a full fledge tech writer, the internet is my main resource of knowledge for my career change.
-I have found there is an abundance of information out there, blogs, web sites, pdf files, user guides, book references, all dedicated to technical writing.
+As a programmer making the transition to a full fledge tech writer, the internet is the main source of knowledge for my career change.
+I have found an abundance of information floating in the ether, blogs, web sites, pdf files, user guides, book references, all dedicated to technical writing.
 But I have not found an all inclusive reference.
 A place where everything is categorized.
 Seeing a need I thought I would fill in the knowledge gap.
+And hone my Markdown skills.

 ---